 Last year, I read Choose Yourself by James Altucher.
 It’s a wonderful book.
 He’s a bit nutty, but most of what he said reinforced my own nutty ideas about self-employment, entrepreneurship, and finances so I’ve been a big fan ever since.
 In one chapter, he talks about having a scarcity or abundance mindset, and how that affects your finances.

-Scarcity and abundance in terms of financial perspectives was not something I’d seriously pondered before, but now it’s something I think about often.
+Scarcity and abundance in terms of financial perspectives were not something I’d seriously pondered before, but now it’s something I think about often.
 I want to encourage you to think about it as well!
 Your perspective influences the way you think about and manage your money, and can mean the difference between believing you are broke or having everything you need.

 What is a scarcity mindset?